josmar-crwdstffng/angular/aio/content/guide/observables.md

 ## Creating observables

 Use the `Observable` constructor to create an observable stream of any type.
-The constructor takes as its argument the subscriber function to run when the observable's `subscribe()` method executes.
+The constructor takes the subscriber function as an argument to run when the `subscribe()` method of the observable runs.
-A subscriber function receives an `Observer` object, and can publish values to the observer's `next()` method.
+A subscriber function receives an `Observer` object, and can publish values to the `next()` method of the observer.

 For example, to create an observable equivalent to the `of(1, 2, 3)` above, you could do something like this: